Comparison of the AK-47 and M16: M16 rifle

 The first confrontations between the AK-47 and the M14 came in the early part of the Vietnam War.
 Battlefield reports indicated that the M14 was uncontrollable in full-auto and that soldiers could not carry enough ammo to maintain fire superiority over the AK-47.
-And, while the M2 Carbine offered a high rate of fire, it was under-powered and ultimately outclassed by the AK-47.
+And, while the M2 Carbine offered a high rate of fire, it was underpowered and ultimately outclassed by the AK-47.
 A replacement was needed: A medium between the traditional preference for high-powered rifles such as the M14, and the lightweight firepower of the M2 Carbine.

 As a result, the Army was forced to reconsider a 1957 request by General Willard G. Wyman, commander of the U.S. Continental Army Command (CONARC) to develop a .223 caliber (5.56 mm) select-fire rifle weighing 6 lbs (2.7 kg) when loaded with a 20-round magazine.
-The 5.56mm round had to penetrate a standard U.S. helmet at 500 yards (460 meters) and retain a velocity in excess of the speed of sound, while matching or exceeding the wounding ability of the .30 Carbine cartridge.
+The 5.56mm round had to penetrate a standard U.S. helmet at 500 yards (460 meters) and retain a velocity over the speed of sound while matching or exceeding the wounding ability of the .30 Carbine cartridge.

-This request ultimately resulted in the development of a scaled-down version of the Armalite AR-10, called ArmaLite AR-15 rifle.
+This request ultimately resulted in the development of a scaled-down version of the Armalite AR-10, called the ArmaLite AR-15 rifle.
 However, despite overwhelming evidence that the AR-15 could bring more firepower to bear than the M14, the Army opposed the adoption of the new rifle.
 In January 1963, Secretary of Defense Robert McNamara concluded that the AR-15 was the superior weapon system and ordered a halt to M14 production.
 At the time, the AR-15 was the only rifle available that could fulfill the requirement of a universal infantry weapon for issue to all services.